Liza Lim: Early life and education

-Liza Lim 林瑞玲 was born in Perth, Western Australia, to Chinese parents.
+Liza Lim (林瑞玲) was born on 30 August 1966 in Perth, Western Australia, to Chinese parents.
 They were doctors who during her early years spent time working and studying in Brunei, and she was sent to boarding school.
 At the age of 11, she was encouraged by her teachers at Presbyterian Ladies' College, Melbourne to turn from piano and violin to composition.
 Lim earned her PhD from the University of Queensland, her Master of Music from the University of Melbourne (1996), and her Bachelor of Arts from the Victorian College of the Arts (1986).
 She studied composition in Melbourne with Richard David Hames and Riccardo Formosa and in Amsterdam with Ton de Leeuw.

 Career

 Lim has been a guest lecturer at the Darmstadt Summer School, the University of California, San Diego, Cornell University, Getty Research Institute, and the IRCAM Agora Festival.
 She was a lecturer of composition at Melbourne University in 1991.
 Lim was the guest curator for the twilight concert series of the 2006 Adelaide Festival of Arts.

 Lim has been commissioned by performers including the Los Angeles Philharmonic (for whom she wrote Ecstatic Architecture for the inaugural season of the Walt Disney Concert Hall), Ensemble InterContemporain, Ensemble Modern, BBC Symphony Orchestra, Arditti String Quartet, and Cikada Ensemble.
 Her work has featured at the Festival d'automne à Paris, MaerzMusik, Venice Biennale, Huddersfield Contemporary Music Festival, and several Australian festivals.

 Since 1986, Lim has worked with members of the ELISION Ensemble; she is married to Daryl Buckley, its artistic director.
 In 2005, Lim was appointed the composer-in-residence with the Sydney Symphony Orchestra for two years.
 Among other works, the orchestra commissioned—jointly with the radio station Bayerischer Rundfunk—her work The Compass; in its premiere performance on 23 August 2006 at the Sydney Opera House it was conducted by Alexander Briger and William Barton played the didgeridoo.

-Sponsored by the German Academic Exchange Service, she spent one year in 2007/2008 as artist-in-residence in Berlin where she developed her third opera, The Navigator, inspired by Tristan and Isolde to a libretto by Patricia Sykes.
+Sponsored by the German Academic Exchange Service, she spent one year in 2007/2008 as artist-in-residence in Berlin where she developed her third opera, The Navigator, inspired by Tristan und Isolde to a libretto by Patricia Sykes.
 She was appointed professor in composition at the University of Huddersfield in March 2008.

 In February 2017, she was appointed to the composition unit at the Sydney Conservatorium of Music, where she is the Sculthorpe Chair of Australian Music.